 Casey Ann Hayward is a teacher with a Master of Arts in Educational Theatre from New York University.
 As a seasoned performer and teaching artist, Casey Ann has a natural ability to empower students to find their own voice and confidence in front of a crowd, whether it be on stage as a performer or public speaker.
 Her background in educating youth is extensive; she has taught at the National Youth Drama School, Martha’s Vineyard Playhouse, and taught at The West Tisbury School in Massachusetts.

 Casey Ann is also an experienced performer, director, and playwright.
-In June 2017 her original play about the history and politics of genetics, “Gene Play”, co-written with Jonah Lipsky, was debuted at the Martha’s Vineyard Playhouse.
+Her original play about the history and politics of genetics, “Gene Play”, co-written with Jonah Lipsky, debuted at the Martha’s Vineyard Playhouse.
 She has been involved in the production of numerous performances from the TONY awards to the Thanksgiving Day Parade.
 In addition to her love of the performing arts, Casey Ann has also been a certified Pilates instructor since 2011.

 James Webb, PhD - Camp Director

 Dr. James Webb is a seasoned instructor and lecturer with a PhD in Educational Theater from New York University.
 He has taught at numerous colleges and universities in the greater New York City area, with courses ranging from Fundamentals of Acting to Interpersonal and Vocal Communications.
 Prior to spending his summer months with Education Unlimited, Dr. Webb spent 14 years as the managing director of the Irene C. Edmonds Youth Theatre Program in Tallahassee, Florida.